radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 ## Intro to Dry Monads

-Now that we have a way to create user records (the `Bix::Repos::User`) and a way to validate that data before it gets into the database `(Bix::Contracts::Users::Create`), we can combine them to ensure data is valid before it reaches out database.
+Now that we have a way to create user records (the `Bix::Repos::UserRepo`) and a way to validate that data before it gets into the database `(Bix::Contracts::Users::CreateUser`), we can combine them to ensure data is valid before it reaches out database.

 To do this combination, we could write a class like this: